Skip to content

 Plans run in wave order: independent plans in the same wave execute before dependent ones.
 Each task produces an atomic git commit.

 By default execution is sequential (safe for all platforms).
-On Claude Code, OpenCode, Gemini CLI, and Codex CLI, you can enable parallel subagents:
+On Claude Code, OpenCode, and Codex CLI, you can enable parallel subagents:

 .planning/config.json